symfony/symfony/UPGRADE-4.0.md

  * The `TwigRendererEngine::setEnvironment()` method has been removed.
    Pass the Twig Environment as second argument of the constructor instead.

+ * Removed `Symfony\Bridge\Twig\Command\DebugCommand::set/getTwigEnvironment` and the ability
+   to pass a command name as first argument.

+ * Removed `Symfony\Bridge\Twig\Command\LintCommand::set/getTwigEnvironment` and the ability
+   to pass a command name as first argument.

 Validator
 ---------